Parsely/birding/docs/tour.rst

 --------------

-It is useful to solve the problem itself before being concerned with details about the topology. birding's :class:`~birding.search.SearchManager` composes the `Twitter` object into higher-level method signatures which perform the processing steps needed for the given :ref:`topology`.
+It is useful to solve the problem itself before being concerned with details about the topology. birding's :class:`~birding.search.TwitterSearchManager` composes the `Twitter` object into higher-level method signatures which perform the processing steps needed for the given :ref:`topology`.
 A full interaction before applying Storm looks like this (see ``In[2]``):

 * `Simple Simulated Stream <https://github.com/Parsely/birding/blob/master/docs/Simple%20Simulated%20Stream.ipynb>`_